INFO4290S10-TeamOne/nutrio-app/documentation/Logs.md

 ```

 ## Pseudocode for getting nutrients consumed today

+**For the purposes of goals tracking we are only interested in the servings and nutrition.**

 We can calculate the total amount of nutrients consumed per day with the following logic

 ```typescript